Learning to Configure Agentic AI Systems: Related Work

-\textbf{Hierarchical Planning and Control} While LLM agents are typically viewed through the lens of prompt engineering, our work connects to the rich literature on Hierarchical Reinforcement Learning (HRL).
+\textbf{Hierarchical Planning and Control.} While LLM agents are typically viewed through the lens of prompt engineering, our work connects to the rich literature on HRL.
 Classic frameworks such as the Options framework~\cite{sutton1999between} and Feudal RL~\cite{dayan1992feudal} decompose complex tasks into high-level goals and low-level actions, enabling more efficient exploration in large state-action spaces.
 Recent work has applied HRL to language model fine-tuning and multi-step reasoning~\cite{pang2024iterative}, though typically within fixed architectural constraints.
-We adapt this paradigm by treating workflow selection as the high-level ``option'' and the selection and ordering of prompt components as the low-level sub-policy, allowing structured search over the combinatorial configuration space that flat RL approaches cannot efficiently navigate.
+In contrast, we show that formulating agent configuration as an SMDP naturally induces an HRL structure.
+A high-level policy selects temporally extended configurations over workflows, tools, and budgets, while a lower-level policy composes prompt instructions.
+This formulation enables structured search over a combinatorial agent design space that flat RL approaches cannot efficiently navigate.